ssuareza/terraform-pipeline/README.md

 It basically creates two S3 buckets:

-- `dev-terraform-infra-pipeline`: if you commit changes in a "dev" branch.
+- `terraform-pipeline`: if you commit changes in a "dev" branch.
 - `prod-terraform-infra-pipeline`: if you merge the changes into the main branch through a pull request.

 ## Requirements